 Check out our post on The Importance of having a Food Tasting before your Wedding Day to get more idea of your wedding menu.

-One of the most exciting parts of planning your menu is that you get to do just that — pick every dish you'll serve.
-Make an impression with a menu that includes unexpected twists on classic fares, like fruit "sushi" rolls with sticky rice, or savoury cupcakes with melted cheese "frosting."
-You can also play with serving styles, offering guests no-fork-needed appetisers on edible spoons or crispy mini cones stuffed with seafood ceviche.
+Choosing each and every dish that will be served is one of the most thrilling elements of menu planning.
+Make an impact with a menu that features creative takes on traditional dishes, such as fruit "sushi" rolls made with sticky rice or savoury cupcakes topped with melted cheese "frosting."
+You can also experiment with presentation by serving no-fork-needed appetisers on edible spoons or crispy tiny cones loaded with shrimp ceviche.

 Indulge Your Guests